Hims vs Ro for GLP-1 Weight Loss: Cost, Dosing, and What You Actually Get

 Hims pros

-- Lowest entry-tier pricing among the major national telehealth brands
+- Lowest entry-tier pricing of the major national telehealth brands as of early 2026.

-- Same-account access to other Hims services (mental health, primary care, hair, etc.)
+- Same-account access to other Hims & Hers services (mental health, primary care, hair) if you're already a customer.

 Hims cons

-- Tirzepatide selection is more limited than Ro's
+- Tirzepatide selection is more limited than Ro's; expect availability to vary by state.

 Ro Weight Loss Program: Deep Dive